FoHoOV/project-management/README.md

   13. setting due dates for each todoitem (with add/edit/remove)

 # demo
-You can find the demo at [this](https://todos-fohoov.vercel.app/) url (DO NOT USE AS YOUR DAILY DRIVER (which makes me very happy that you chose to do so ❤️), I MIGHT DELETE THE DB FROM TIME TO TIME).
+You can find the demo at [this](https://todos-fohoov.vercel.app/) url (it might not work for the first few requests (because service will go down after inactivity), but after 1 or 2 minutes it will start working again).

 # how to run
   1. goto the backend project and follow the steps of its README.md